 Full report on Friday night's game at the RDS Arena in Dublin.

-The Ospreys endured a night to forget in Dublin as the reigning champions inflicted a thumping defeat on their visitors, running in seven tries.
+The Ospreys endured a night to forget in Dublin as the reigning champions inflicted a heavy defeat on their visitors.

 Leinster enjoyed the best of the opening exchanges, with Ross Byrne slotting the early penalty from range to take the hosts 3-0 ahead with only four minutes on the clock.

 Ospreys fought their way back and held the attack in Leinster’s 22, after a knock-on from the hosts, but a penalty against the Ospreys for holding on allowed the Dublin side to clear back out of their half.

 Back on the attack, Leinster looked to make headway but a knock-on was swiftly picked up by Tiaan Thomas Wheeler and cleared into our opponents 22.
 However, an attack wasn’t on the cards for the Ospreys.
 The hosts gathered and sliced through the defence.
 A cross field kick from Ross Byrne found Fergus McFadden who grounded for the opening try of the night.

 The hosts started to build momentum again and saw their pack make the break in mid-field once again sending Ronan Kelleher over the whitewash for the try.
 Byrne converted and took the hosts to a commanding 15-0 lead.

 Despite the disappointed, the Ospreys still continued to be positive.
 A first attacking opportunity came knocking with a lineout deep in Leinster’s 22, but an overthrow from the Ospreys sent it straight into the Irish side's hands.

 Struggling to keep hold of the ball, the Ospreys were dealt another blow with Dan Baker and Lloyd Ashley forced off the field by injury.